Why is a group such as CitizensForTaxFairness.org needed?

 Tax fairness begins with the tax rate and who pays the taxes but it goes well beyond that.
 It is important to limit taxes to the support of core functions of government and to ensure that they do not unduly burden any of our citizens.
 And we focus on that.
 But, tax fairness also requires that public officials recognize that just because they have the authority to tax, it does not give them a license to spend.

-Public officials are stewards of public funds and as such they have a personal responsibility to each taxpayer to only use the funds in the most responsible, frugal and legal manner possible.
-When a doubt exists on the legality of an expenditure or program or when even the perception of impropriety could possibly exist, public officials should error on the side of caution and not make the expenditure or implement the program.
+Public officials are stewards of public funds and as such they have a personal responsibility to each taxpayer to only use those funds in the most responsible, frugal and legal manner possible.
+When a doubt exists as to the legality or appropriateness of an expenditure or program or when even the perception of impropriety could possibly exist, public officials should error on the side of caution and not make the expenditure or implement the program.

 Emphasis should be on saving taxpayer funds, returning surpluses to the taxpayers and cutting taxes rather than on spending every last dime, expanding programs, passing bonds that pass indebtedness on to future generations or collecting large surpluses to be used for discretionary projects.